OceanDynamicsUConn/GroupManual/code_of_conduct.md

 inappropriate at our work place, which includes work-related social events and online media (e-mail, slack).

-If a group member engages in harassing behavior, Cesar and UConn may take any action they deem appropriate, including warning, temporary suspension, or expulsion from the group.
+If a group member engages in harassing behavior, Cesar and UConn will take appropriate action, including warning, temporary suspension, or expulsion from the group.

-**If you are being harassed, notice that someone else is being harassed, or have any concerns, please immediately contact Cesar or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**
+**If you are being harassed, notice that someone else is being harassed, or have related concerns, please immediately contact Cesar or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

 Cesar commits to nurturing a healthy, productive, and